fsantanna/fsantanna.github.io/Pingus/button.md

 ---

 - How long can dispatching and class hierarchies be in C++?
-- How unclear can dispatching in lexical order become?
+- How unclear can lexical order dispatching become?

 Comment on <img src="../twitter.png" style="vertical-align:middle">
 [@\_fsantanna](https://twitter.com/_fsantanna/status/TODO).